jewelsofthought/neshama/site/posts/neshama/card1.md

 {% block mainContents %}

+> If richer and fuller languages for redemption are to evolve, fantasies that fetishise the past must be relinquished

+> Each organ is a recording and playback mechanism, blood is the recording tape with metal filings, cells are the components that make up the living crystals, and bones are the crystallisation of this information.

+> In order for there to be an outcome, the laws of symmetry must be broken.

+> Just as we wake in the morning hungry for food to nourish our bodies, do we need to awaken with the same spiritual hunger to sustain our souls.

+> "Nothing left to lose" implies that you had something to lose and then were placed&mdash;or forced&mdash; into having nothing left to lose.

+> To live a "big" life takes "big" energy, not only from you, but from your environment.
+Think of moving a skateboard 1km, versus a car, or an 18-wheeler..

+> During the growing phase , your gift is your tool.
+If it becomes a weapon, then you will live by the rule of the sword.

+> Eldership is attained/ordained when you gain the wisdom of your gift.
+Which is expressed in gratitude: "I have been granted my portion."
+That is "I have been blessed with the gift of ...".

 ## All change can only happen via יהוה

 > If **Ha'Shem** is the **Source of everything**, then true manifestation can only extend from this **Source**.
 Therefore we must direct any and all desire, any and all prayer, every request to **Ha'Shem** - for only **He** can cause real change to occur.